Xilinx/Vitis-AI/src/vai_library/README.md

 ## Quick Start For Cloud
 ### Setting Up the Host

-For `VCK5000-PROD` Versal Card, follow [Setup VCK5000 Accelerator Card](../../board_setup/vck5000/board_setup_vck5000.rst) to set up the host.
+For `VCK5000-PROD` Versal Card, follow [Setup VCK5000 Accelerator Card](../../board_setup/vck5000/board_setup_vck5000.rst#1-vck5000-prod-card-setup-in-host) to set up the host.

 ### <div id="idu50"></div>Running Vitis AI Library Examples on VCK5000

-Suppose you have downloaded `Vitis-AI`, entered `Vitis-AI` directory, and then started Docker.
+Suppose you have downloaded `Vitis-AI`, entered `Vitis-AI` directory, and then started Docker image.
 Thus, `vai_libray` examples are located in the path of `/workspace/examples/vai_library/` in the docker system.

 **`/workspace/examples/vai_library/` is the path for the following example.**

 If you encounter any path errors in running examples, check to see if you follow the steps above.

-1. Select the model for your platform.
+1. Select the model for your platforms.
 	For each model, there will be a yaml file which is used for describe all the details about the model.
-	In the yaml, you will find the model's download links for different platforms.
+	In the yaml file, you will find the model's download links for different platforms.
 Please choose the corresponding model and download it.
 Click [Xilinx AI Model Zoo](../../model_zoo/model-list) to view all the models.
-Take [resnet50 yaml file](../../model_zoo/model-list/cf_resnet50_imagenet_224_224_7.7G_3.0/model.yaml) as an example.
+Take [pytorch resnet50 yaml file](../../model_zoo/model-list/pt_resnet50_imagenet_224_224_8.2G_3.0/model.yaml) as an example.

 	* If the `/usr/share/vitis_ai_library/models` folder does not exist, create it first.
 	```